The Boxtrolls: Release

 On June 11, 2014, two new trailers, one for the US and one for the UK, were released by the studio.
 The film premiered at the Venice Film Festival on August 31, 2014.

 Home media

-The Boxtrolls was released on DVD and Blu-ray 3D on January 20, 2015, by Universal Pictures Home Entertainment, a new edition from Shout!
-Factory under license from Universal was released on August 31, 2021.
+The Boxtrolls was released on DVD, Blu-ray and Blu-ray 3D on January 20, 2015, by Universal Pictures Home Entertainment, a new edition from Shout!
+Factory under license from Universal was released on Blu-ray on August 31, 2021, and then on Ultra HD Blu-ray on February 28, 2023.

-Other media
+Video game

-A game named The Boxtrolls: Slide N' Sneak was made for iOS.
+A platformer game called The Boxtrolls: Slide N' Sneak was developed for iOS by RED Games.

 Music

 On December 4, 2013, composer Dario Marianelli was hired to score The Boxtrolls, the first animated feature film of his career.
-On August 30, 2014, it was announced that WaterTower Music would release a soundtrack album for the film on September 23, 2014.
+On August 30, 2014, it was announced that Back Lot Music would release a soundtrack album for the film on September 23, 2014.